holyjak/interactive-dev-wshop/Instructor guide.md

 Everybody should open the Cheatsheet (preview, not .md) next to the editor or have a printout.
 They should read through it so that they know what is where and can find it.
-They should review the _Calva shortcuts_ from the README and, ideally, have them readily available.
+They should review the _Calva shortcuts_ from the cheatsheet and, ideally, have them readily available.

 Let the people go through the tasks in the top comment block, walking around, checking on them, helping.